beerose/blog/content/posts/finish-side-projects/post.md

 Why am I writing this?
 So, a couple of times, I saw people motivating others with _"you need to finish your side projects to be a good developer"_.
 Just wanted to say one thing: _The hell, you don't_.

 Yes, side projects are super important for your career as a developer.
-For many reasons that I mention in this blogpost.
 However, finishing them isn't.

 Let me explain why.